-The Pakuratahi Forest lies on the western side of the Rimutaka ranges, east of Upper Hutt.
-The Forest contains a mix of native and exotic forest and forms an important link in an almost continuous band of forests covering the Akatarawa, Tararua, Rimutaka and Orongoronga ranges .
-The area is welll known for walking, swimming,mountain biking and the historic features of the 1870's Rimutaka Railway.
+The Pakuratahi Forest lies on the western side of the Remutaka ranges, east of Upper Hutt.
+The Forest contains a mix of native and exotic forest and forms an important link in an almost continuous band of forests covering the Akatarawa, Tararua, Remutaka and Orongoronga ranges .
+The area is welll known for walking, swimming,mountain biking and the historic features of the 1870's Remutaka Railway.

 The Pakuratahi Forest has low numbers of deer, pigs and goats and some of the forest are open for hunting.

 Hunting is permitted:

 A permit is required to hunt in the Pakuratahi Forest designated hunting area.
 You must show your permit if asked by a Wellington Regional Council authorised officer.
 Permits are free of charge and valid for six months.
 Permits are also issued for use in the Hutt Water Collection Area, Kaitoke Regional Park and Pakuratahi Forest designated areas.

 You will need to supply your firearms licence number.
 Only centre fire rifles of calibre .222 Remington or larger may be used for hunting, or crossbows and bows with a minimum drawing factor of 18kg (40lb).
 Shotguns, air rifles and rimfire rifles are not permitted.